crsl4/julia-workshop/lectures/session1-get-started.md

 2. Realize that you are repeating many operations, so you decide to write some functions
 3. To organize all your functions, you begin scripting
 4. You want to share your code with others and thus, you want to write a package
-5. Your package is actually used by others and thus, it should be optimized and have a good performance
+5. Your package is actually used by others and thus, it should be optimized and have good performance

 ---
 class: left, top